emmakopp1/efficientGP/README.md

 The weekly food security data used in this paper are collected by the [World Food Programme (WFP)](https://www.wfp.org/) and distributed through the [VAM Food Security Monitoring](https://dataviz.vam.wfp.org/) platform.
 The processed dataset used here is an extension of the one published by [Foini et al. (2023)](https://github.com/pietro-foini/ISI-WFP).

+The data are not included in this repository.
+They are available upon reasonable request.

 Input data files:

 | File | Description |